kpelton/ASM_ASCII_Breakout/README.md

 # ASM_ASCII_Breakout

 Breakout clone written in x86_64 using nasm.
-Uses vt100 terminal sequences to display game
+Uses vt100 terminal sequences to display game.

+This is just a demo and not a functional game.

 ![breakout](images/breakout.png)